Marian-Vittek/raspilot/README.md

 support sensors that require a Linux operating system such as Intel Intellisense devices.
 The computer is light enough to be mounted on small drones.
-Raspbery Pi natively supports double precision floating-point arithmetic, which we use for all our calculations.
+Raspbery Pi natively supports double precision floating-point arithmetic which we use for all our calculations.

 Of course, there are obvious drawbacks to using Raspberry Pi.
 After connecting the battery, you have to wait until Linux boots.
 You have